streetsidesoftware/vscode-spell-checker/client/README.md

     // Controls the maximum number of spelling errors per document.
     "cSpell.maxNumberOfProblems": 100,

+    // Controls the number of suggestions shown.
+    "cSpell.numSuggestions": 8,

     // The minimum length of a word before checking it against a dictionary.
     "cSpell.minWordLength": 4,